 Business operation commenced in Unit - 1 in the year 2005.
 Subsequently, as part of our expansion plans, business operations were commenced in the year 2012 in Unit II.
 Our manufacturing facilities are well equipped with state of the art facilities including machinery, conveyor or other handling equipments to facilitate smooth manufacturing process.
 We endeavour to maintain safety in our premises by adhering to key safety norms.
 We ensure timely delivery of our products and have a fleet of trucks to ensure easy logistics and timely delivery.

 We are environmentally conscious and our products have been certified as meeting relevant FSC Standards.
 With increasing awareness of being environmental friendly and many organisations supporting the Go green campaign, it increases the demand of FSC certified products.

 Our Company is well equipped with in-house testing laboratory to test the products.
 Our finished products have to undergo a strict quality check to ensure that they are of relevant quality as per the standards set.
 Our in house testing laboratory regulates and monitors the quality, strength, stiffness, amongst other parameters, of the boxes to ensure that the same can safely carry products for their end use.

 (1) Enhancing our customer base

 Our present customer base comprises of Indian Companies and MNCs who are mainly operating in the FMCG sector.
 We intend to grow in the business continuously by adding new customers.
-With growth in the retail, pharma, breweries, textile sectors, opportunity for growth in packaging industries have increased and thus we aim to tap these markets for further marketing and supply.
+With growth in the retail, pharmaceuticals, breweries, textile sectors and agriculture based products, we aim to tap these markets for further marketing and supply.

 (2) Modernisation and upgradation of our technology